LangzeL/GD/README.md

 #### Performance Testing process

 1. The performance testing integrates within a **CI/CD framework**.
-This ensures that every content update, design tweak, or feature addition is reviewed and passes automated tests before merging.
+After pushing the modifications to the git repository, every content update, design tweak, or feature addition is reviewed and passes automated tests.

 ```yaml
   performance-testing: